-N52 vs. N20 Specs
+BMW N52 vs. BMW N20 Specifications

 |N52 (N52B30)||N20 (N20B20)|

-|Turbocharger||–||Single twin-scroll turbo|
+|Induction||Naturally aspirated||Single twin-scroll turbo|

-|Block Material||Magnesium – Aluminium||Aluminium|
+|Block Material||Magnesium and Aluminium||Aluminium|

-N52 vs. N20 Power & Torque
+N52 vs. N20 Horsepower & Torque

 The BMW N52 has very different power delivery when compared to the N20 engine.
 The N52 produces 268 horsepower and 232 lb-ft of torque in its highest output version, while the N20 engine produces 241 horsepower and 258 lb-ft of torque.

-The N20 outperforms the N52 in regular city driving, where you are more likely to stay in the lower end of the RPM range.
+The N20 engine excels in regular city driving, where its abundant low-end torque makes it feel more powerful than the N52.
 The N20 strikes the proper combination between performance and efficiency, and it will feel like a more powerful engine when driving around town.

 The BMW N52 is a lot of fun when paired with a lightweight RWD manual car such as the 128i, as this helps extract most of the power possible out of the engine.

-N52 vs. N20 Reliability: which engine is more reliable?
+N52 vs. N20 Reliability: Which Engine is More Reliable?

 The N52 is the result of decades BMW has spent improving and refining the straight-6.
 It is a reliable, long-lasting, stout motor with no major design issues, and can withstand abuse better than most engines.
-Due to its relatively simple naturally aspirated design, the issues of the N52 are reduced to almost only oil leaks, brittle coolant hoses, and failing water pumps.
+Due to its relatively simple naturally aspirated design, the issues of the N52 are reduced to almost only oil leaks, brittle coolant flanges, and failing water pumps.
 Catastrophic failures are very rare.

 This engine is very unlikely to leave you stranded.
 Install a new water pump if there is no history of it being replaced, replace the mickey mouse coolant flange, keep an eye on the accessory belt, change the oil regularly and you’ll have a very reliable motor for hundreds of thousands of miles.

 Turbocharged engines are more complex and are subject to more strain.
-The N20 was BMW’s first attempt at a turbocharged 4-cylinder engine, and many lessons were learned.
+The N20 was BMW’s first attempt at making a direct-injected turbocharged 4-cylinder engine, and many lessons were learned.